craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/social/index.rst

 :is-up-to-date: True
 :nosearch:

-.. _newIa-crafter-social-admin:
+.. _crafter-social-admin:

 ====================================
 Crafter Social System Administration
 ====================================

-This guide covers the basic configuration for Crafter Social, if you need to manage contexts and user generated content you can follow the :ref:`newIa-social-admin-console` guides.
+This guide covers the basic configuration for Crafter Social, if you need to manage contexts and user generated content you can follow the :ref:`social-admin-console` guides.

 ..
 NOTE::
   This guide assumes that you have already installed and configured Crafter Profile.
-For details see :ref:`newIa-crafter-profile-admin`
+For details see :ref:`crafter-profile-admin`

 All configuration for Crafter Social is managed using a properties file: